- What is the Institutional Review Board (IRB)?

 Please contact The IRB Office at irb‐email@example.com or 412‐268‐7166.

-- When you have created an account you will be directed to a page titled "Select Curriculum" which displays a list of courses on Human Subjects Research: Biomedical Research Investigators; Social & Behavioral Investigators, and IRB Members.
+- The page titled "Select Curriculum" displays a list of courses on Human Subjects Research: Biomedical Research Investigators; Social & Behavioral Investigators, and IRB Members.
 Choose the human subject research module most appropriate to the type of research you conduct.

 - The course may take a few hours to complete but can be done over a period of time.When you complete the course, CITI will e-mail your completion record to the CMU IRB.

 There are three types of IRB review: Exempt, Expedited and Full Board.
 The level of review depends on the risk to the human participants.
 The IRB makes the determination of level.